 It is not just about the devices and platforms, nor just about connecting places and things, but about connecting the people.
 That is why we see the move towards customer experience and building relationships.
 This is also because the human connection is most often superior and an innate need, deftly enabled by the connectivity of things.
 Through this new age of IoT, we may understand people more through analytics, serve them better through experiences empowered by technology and delight them at just the right moment where it counts, through intelligence and the effective use of big data.
 Such an exciting time to be continuously designing, redesigning, testing and living in the world of technology and telecommunications.

-Hear more from Ong Geok Chwee at 5G Asia 2018 in Singapore this month, where she will be discussing what the telco of the future will look like in the CxO keynote panel and speaking on 5G for Massive IoT and M2M Communications.
+Hear more from Ong Geok Chwee at 5G Asia 2018 in Singapore, where she will be discussing what the telco of the future will look like in the CxO keynote panel and speaking on 5G for Massive IoT and M2M Communications.